lodybo/dotfiles/README.md

 The macOS (also "full") set up does a lot of the things the linux install does (but then obviously set up for a mac), but it also sets up the `osx` plugin in OMZ, sets up some Mac specific settings and installs Homebrew.

-### TAF
-The TAF set up is purely for my work pc at my office.
-It copies over the Windows Terminal configuration that I like.

 #### WSL2 Bridge
 WSL2 is a strange beast, in that it has a fully virtualized network adapter.
 This means that I can access any localhost servers on my machine, but other in my network can't.
 Luckily, [Alex-D has a bridge script](https://github.com/Alex-D/dotfiles#wsl-bridge) which opens up some ports by default.